nithuan141/react-drag-and-drop/README.md

 # react-drag-and-drop
-Sample code which implimented a drag and drop in react JS.
+Sample code which is implimented a simple drag and drop in react JS.

 Usage: